HSC Drama Australian Drama and Theatre: the 2026 guide

 Common mistakes.
 Plot summary instead of analysis.
 Failing to quote.
 Reading the excerpt as a novel rather than as a play.
 Forgetting that the excerpt is a moment from a larger work.

-How Section III works
+How the Section I extended response works

 Question patterns.